 The floor is one of the most underused textural surfaces in a dark room.
 A hard floor provides one note.
 A rug changes the entire register.

-In a moody interior, the rug does three things simultaneously: it provides a tactile contrast to the hard floor, it grounds the furniture arrangement visually, and it introduces another material into the composition.
+In a moody interior, the rug does three things at once: it provides tactile contrast to the hard floor, grounds the furniture arrangement visually, and introduces another material into the composition.
 Pile depth, weave structure, and fiber all contribute differently.

 A high-pile wool rug creates softness underfoot and a light-trapping texture that reads as warmth from across the room.
 A flatweave in a tonal geometric brings structure and formality.
 A natural fiber rug in jute or sisal introduces roughness, a deliberate counterpoint to the softer materials above it.